 The practice of the profession within a partnership or joint-stock company does not limit the obligations arising from the professional’s own fault.
 Section 21 of the Code of ethics stipulates that members of the Order who perform a contract in the practice of their profession assume full liability arising therefrom.

 This section also prohibits Order members from including in such contract (e.g. an engagement letter) any clause directly or indirectly limiting their liability or invoking the liability of the partnership or company as a ground for limiting their own liability.

 The professional liability of members of professional orders who practice their profession within a limited liability partnership (LLP) or joint-stock company (JSC) is limited to professional acts they carry out personally and acts performed by persons they supervise or control.
-Within a JSC or LLP, shareholder members are not solidarily liable for professional acts engaged in by their partners or shareholders if it is proven that they did not participate in those acts.
+Within a JSC or LLP, shareholder or partner members are not solidarily liable for professional acts engaged in by their partners or shareholders if it is proven that they did not participate in those acts.